DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-02-29-How-to-use-WebClient-of-Spring-webflux-to-communicate-with-other-systems.md

 ---
 layout: post
-title: How to use Http request with WebClient in Spring Webflux
+title: How to use WebClient of Spring Webflux to communicate with other systems
 bigimg: /img/path.jpg
-tags: [Java]
+tags: [Java, Reactive programming]
 ---